solid/solidproject.org/_posts/newsletter/2019-09-19-this-week-in-solid.md

 Scribe: Mitzi László
 Minutes:
 * Sam and Sharon introduced the apps they were working on which are both related to locational data. https://arcanemaps.com/ was one of the projects that were raised along with https://waag.org/nl/event/data-commons-1-fietsdata
-* Spoke about the Solid app tutorials work that was being covered by the creators and shared a link of a draft version for Sharon and Sam to test. https://vincenttunru.gitlab.io/tripledoc/docs/writing-a-solid-app/writing-a-solid-app.html
+* Spoke about the Solid app tutorials work that was being covered by the creators and shared a link of historical content for Sharon and Sam to test. https://vincenttunru.gitlab.io/tripledoc/docs/writing-a-solid-app/writing-a-solid-app.html
 * Walked through an overview of the Solid specification work as stated in This Week in Solid
 * Gave an update about Node Solid Server project as stated in This Week in Solid